Khanyicou/responsive-portfolio-/README.md

 ## details
-Responsive Car website Using HTML CSS & JavaScript Contains animations when scrolling.
+Responsive professional portfolio website Using HTML CSS & JavaScript Contains animations when scrolling.
 Smooth scrolling in each section.
 Developed first with the Mobile First methodology, then for desktop.